 I took the brooder box I had out of the "chicken room" and put it on legs.

-- because of the cold spring we had, the new one is very well insulated. -
+- because of the cold spring, the new one is very well insulated. -

 Inside it I built a "hover" loosely based on the "Ohio Brooder"